MacPhie History, Family Crest & Coats of Arms

 - Norma M. Macphie, aged 8, who landed in America from Nairn, in 1904

-- Sarah Macphie, aged 15, who emigrated to the United States from Nairn, in 1904
+- Sarah Macphie, aged 15, who immigrated to the United States from Nairn, in 1904

-- Jessie Macphie, aged 30, who emigrated to the United States from Argyll, Scotland, in 1913
+- Jessie Macphie, aged 30, who immigrated to the United States from Argyll, Scotland, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)